xmos/lib_audio_dsp/doc/programming_guide/pipeline_design_tutorial.rst

 the stages.
 The stages also provide a ``plot_frequency_response()`` method which shows the magnitude and phase response of the stage with its current configuration.
 The two biquads created above will have a flat frequency response until they are tuned.
 The code below shows how to use the designer methods to convert them into the low shelf and high shelf that is desired.
-The individual stages are accessed using the labels that where assigned to them when the stage was added to the pipeline.
+The individual stages are accessed using the labels that were assigned to them when the stage was added to the pipeline.

 .. code-block:: python